gwald/MarbleClay_TMD_PSX/README.md

 # Features
-1. Better and verbose translation from the original Japanese translation.
+1. Better and verbose translation from the original Japanese documentation.
 2. Plugin for exporting RSD file format.
 3. Plugin for running a script from the NY button.
 4. View 3D asset via PlayStation emulator or Assimp